ZupIT/beagle-docs/content/en/web/commons/navigation/navigation-controllers.md

 title: Navigation controllers
 weight: 3
 description: >-
-  In this section, you will find information on how to control the navigation feedback.
+  In this section, you will find information about the Navigation Controllers and how to handle the navigation feedback.
 ---

 ---

 {{% alert color="warning" %}}
-Attention: If you just wanna change the loading and error components, read [this article]({{< ref path="/web/commons/navigation/loading-error-components" lang="en" >}}) instead.
+Attention: If you just need to change the loading and error components, read [this article]({{< ref path="/web/commons/navigation/loading-error-components" lang="pt" >}}) instead.
 {{% /alert %}}

-# Introduction
+## What is it?

-The navigation controllers are responsible for implementing the behavior of the loading, error and success events of the navigation between Beagle pages.
+The navigation controllers are responsible for implementing the screen loading behavior, errors and success events, from the navigation between Beagle pages.

-If not set, Beagle will use the `DefaultNavigationController`, which implements the following behavior:
+If you don´t set a custom navigation controller, Beagle will use the `Default NavigationController`, which implements the following behavior:

-- **onLoading**: render a Beagle UI tree with a single component called `custom:loading`.
+- **onLoading**: renders a Beagle UI tree with a single component called `custom:loading`.
-- **onError**: render a Beagle UI tree with a single component called `custom:error`.
+- **onError**: renders a Beagle UI tree with a single component called `custom:error`.
-- **onSuccess**: render a Beagle UI tree with the UI tree returned from the backend.
+- **onSuccess**: renders a Beagle UI tree with the UI tree returned from the backend.

+{{% alert color="success" %}}
-This behavior can be customized by implementing your own NavigationController.
-You can have multiple navigation controllers in a single application, one for each section, for instance.
-Beagle, from the backend, can tell which NavigationController must be used for the next set of screens.
+All these behaviors can be customized by implementing a custom `NavigationController`.
+You can have multiple navigation controllers in a single application, one for each section if you wish.
+The Beagle framework present in your Frontend can tell which ``NavigationController`` must be called for each set of screens that comes from an Backend, by using a property called `controllerId`
+{{% /alert %}}

-When navigating to a new Stack (PushStack, ResetStack or ResetApplication), the backend can provide a controllerId to the navigation action and Beagle uses this id to find the corresponding NavigationController in the front-end.
-We can have an entire stack that has a totally different loading feedback, for example.
+When navigating to a new Stack (using, for example, actions like PushStack, ResetStack or ResetApplication), the backend may provide a `controllerId` to the navigation action being triggered (You will only list an controller id in your Screen if you wish to use a `Custom Navigation controller`).

+Beagle will use this id to find the corresponding ``NavigationController`` in the front-end application.
+In this way, you would be able to have an entire stack of screens with a different loading feedback behaviour.

+## How to use it?

-# The NavigationController interface
+The NavigationController interface

-## onLoading
+### onLoading

-Called whenever Beagle is loading a new view.
+Called when Beagle loads a new view.
 It receives the following object as a parameter:

-- `view: BeagleView`: the [BeagleView]({{< ref path="/web/commons/advanced-topics/the-beagle-view" lang="en" >}}) that renders this server driven UI.
+- `view: BeagleView`: the [BeagleView]({{< ref path="/web/commons/advanced-topics/the-beagle-view" lang="pt" >}}) that renders this server driven UI.
 - `completeNavigation: () => void`: a function to complete the navigation, i.e. to finally push the new page to the navigator with the `BeagleWidget`.
 You need to call it as soon as you want to render a Beagle JSON.
 For instance, if your loading feedback is to render a beagle component, you must call completeNavigation from within the `onLoading` method.
 If you'll render a Beagle UI only in the success event, you don't need to ever call `completeNavigation` because it gets automatically called after `onSuccess`.

-## onError
+### onError

-Called whenever an error happens while loading a new view.
+Called when an error happens while loading a new view.
 It receives the same parameters as the `onLoading` method plus:

 - `error: any`: the error thrown while making the request or processing the response.
 - `retry: () => Promise<void>`: a function that, when called, tries to fetch the view again.

-## onSuccess
+### onSuccess

 Called whenever a view is successfully loaded.
-To render the view, this method must call `beagleView.getRenderer().doFullRenderer(screen)`.
-This renders the server driven screen to the current `BeagleView`.
-With the exception of `completeNavigation`, which will be called anyway by Beagle, the `onSuccess` method accepts the same parameters as the `onLoading` plus:
+To render this view, the method must call `beagleView.getRenderer().doFullRenderer(screen)`.
+This this functionality renders the server driven screen to the current `BeagleView`.
+The `onSuccess` method accepts the same parameters as the `onLoading` plus:

 - `screen: BeagleUIElement`: the server driven view recovered from the [ViewClient]({{< ref path="/web/commons/view-client" lang="en" >}}).

+{{% alert color="success" %}}
+`completeNavigation` is the only exception here, since it will be called anyway by Beagle
+{{% /alert %}}

-# Example
+## Example

 ```typescript
 import { NavigationController } '@zup-it/beagle-web'